apache/trafficcontrol/docs/source/admin/traffic_ops.rst

 :password:      The password to use when authenticating with Traffic Vault
 :user:          The username to use when authenticating with Traffic Vault
-:MaxTLSVersion: Optional.
-This is the highest TLS version that Traffic Ops is allowed to use to connect to Traffic Vault.
-Valid values are "1.0", "1.1", "1.2", and "1.3".
-The default is "1.1".
+:TLSVersions:   Optional.
+This is an array of TLS versions that Traffic Ops will use to try to connect to Traffic Vault.
+If querying Traffic Vault fails using one version, it will try the next listed version next time (starting at the beginning of the list if it hits the end).
+Valid versions are ``"1.0"``, ``"1.1"``, ``"1.2"``, and ``"1.3"``.

 .. note:: Enabling TLS 1.1 in Traffic Vault itself is required for Traffic Ops to communicate with Traffic Vault.
 See :ref:`Enabling TLS 1.1 <tv-admin-enable-tlsv1.1>` for details.